 The Top Free Software for Windows PCs – 2018 Edition

-Everyone loves free software… especially if it allows you to get your work done efficiently without nagging you at every turn to buy the premium version.
+Everyone loves free software, especially if it allows you to get your work done efficiently without nagging you at every turn to buy the premium version.
 While there’s plenty of free software out there, not all of it is useful.

 Some of it blocks you from using essential features unless you pay up, while other software relentlessly nags you to buy the full version.
 Additionally, some of it will only allow you to use it for a limited time before it locks you out unless you pay for it.
 None of the software you will find on this list does any of this.
 All of it is fully functional, nag-free, and has no time limits.

 JetClean is an effective system cleaner that is generously offered as free software by its founding company.
 It comes with all the components you need to clean up and speed up your PC.
-There are no limitations on scheduled cleanings or specific components, and it does a thorough job at cleaning up and speeding up your PC.
+There are no limitations on scheduled cleanings or specific elements, and it does a thorough job at cleaning up and speeding up your PC.
 Best of all, it is by far one of the most lightweight system cleaners available online, leaving a tiny memory and CPU usage footprint.

 After you take the screenshot, it copies it over to your clipboard, so you can easily paste it anywhere it needs to go.
 It can also automatically upload your screenshots to Imgur.
 Or, if you need to edit the screenshot, it comes with a handy editing tool that includes functions such as blur, pixelate, arrows, and a highlighter.
-Best of all, it uses a minimal amount of system resources, is completely free software, and doesn’t nag you to buy anything.
+Best of all, it uses a minimal amount of system resources, is entirely free software, and doesn’t nag you to buy anything.

 Do you hate paying for Microsoft Office?
 Then you will probably fall in love with LibreOffice, the open-sourced alternative to Microsoft Office which is 100% free software.
 LibreOffice is a lightweight office suite that includes many of the same features as Microsoft Office.
 It is fully capable of saving to Microsoft Office file formats as well as opening them.